-ow in the middle years of its second decade, Hofstra is a Law School of quality and achievement.
 Its quality and achievement are evidenced by its history and its contemporary status.
-Accredited by the American Bar Association and the American Law Schools within the minimum required time, the standards of excellence on which it was founded have been faithfully maintained by its faculty, administration, and student body.
+Accredited by the American Bar Association and the Association of American Law Schools within the minimum required time, the standards of excellence on which it was founded have been faithfully maintained by its faculty, administration, and student body.

 Each year we admit approximately 270 students carefully selected from almost 3000 applicants.
 The student body is of high quality and has unique components.
 It is made up of men and women in equal numbers; those who come to us directly from undergraduate school, those who are older and returning to professional school or making a career change later in life, and those from minority groups whom we seek and encourage to join us and become part of the legal profession.

-Our law library, which contains over 235,000 volumes, is one of the finest in the New York area.
+Our law library, which contains over 265,000 volumes, is one of the finest in the New York area.

 The faculty is balanced with those who have been scholars throughout their professional careers and those who have had legal experience with law firms, government, business, and community organizations.
 It is made up of persons of distinction in the subjects they teach, including nationally prominent authorities in several disciplines.
 To enhance their teaching skills and in the best traditions of the responsibility of lawyers, many are active in legal matters of public interest including pro bono work assigned by the courts.

 The School's curriculum consists of the traditional law subjects, but also is noted for subjects that are innovative and experimental.
 We constantly search for new subjects and methods relevant to legal education and the practice of law.

 The Hofstra Law Review enjoys national renown.
 It has been cited authoritatively and for its excellence by important State and Federal Courts including the United States Supreme Court and by other law reviews.
-Joining the Law Review and providing the students with additional opportunities for scholarly research and writing, are two other publications of quality, the International Property Investment Journal and the Labor Law Journal.
+Joining the Law Review and providing the students with additional opportunities for scholarly research and writing, are two other publications, the Hofstra Labor Law Journal and the Hofstra Property Law Journal.

 Students at the Hofstra Law School are rigorously trained for competency in trial work.
 This training is carried out by Moot Court and Trial Advocacy Programs, and through the extensive clinical work of the Hofstra Law School Neighborhood Law Office.

 Of importance to prospective students, I believe, is Hofstra's philosophy that a law school must not only train competent lawyers, but lawyers who, in defining, asserting, and protecting the rights of their clients, remain mindful of the essentiality of due process, fair play, ethical conduct, and the public interest.

 You will find that our study programs are intense and demanding.
 But, among the students and between students and faculty, they are carried out in an informal and collegial environment.

 Eric J. Schmertz

-Dean of Hofstra University

-School of Law
+Dean of Hofstra University School of Law

 THE FACULTY